andyarensman/Hiker-Tracker/README.md

     };

-There are still some bugs to work out - if the user doesn't follow the csv template corretly, there might be some problems.
-This will be looked into soon.
+Later I ended up adding a review page in between the csv file being uploaded and the data being sent to MongoDB.
+This page allows the user to review their spreadsheet before submitting it and make sure the data is in the correct format.

 <a id="imgur"></a>
 ### Uploading Photos with Imgur API

 I wanted to have a way for users to include a photo with each of their hikes, but as I understand it, MongoDB doesn't really allow you to store photos.
-So I decided to use Imgur to store the image and then put a link the image in the `hikeSession` schema in MongoDB.
+So I decided to use Imgur to store the image and then put a link to the image in the `hikeSession` schema in MongoDB.

 To get this to work, I needed to use `multer` and `imgur` version 1.0.2 (there is a version 2 in the works, but I had trouble with it).
-The user uploads the photo via multer to a folder in my server, then my server send it to Imgur, Imgur sends back an object with a link to the image, my server updates MongoDB, and then deletes the image from the server folder.
+The user uploads the photo via multer to a folder in my server, then my server sends it to Imgur, Imgur sends back an object with a link to the image, my server updates MongoDB, and then deletes the image from the server folder.

     const mongoose = require('mongoose');
     const imgur = require('imgur');